hawahari/Linux-learning/README.md

 file name is given.
 The -n option changes that default:
 $ head -n 1 "$kjv"
 ##### curl
 curl is a command-line tool to transfer data to or from a server, using any of the supported protocols (HTTP, FTP, IMAP, POP3, SCP, SFTP, SMTP, TFTP, TELNET, LDAP, or FILE). curl is powered by Libcurl.
-This tool is preferred for automation since it is designed to work without user interaction. curl can transfer multiple files at once.
+This tool is preferred for automation since it is designed to work without user interaction. curl can transfer multiple files at once. </br>
+###### curl download
+curl -o filename https </br>
+curl -O https </br>